 Of course, to see Hinson-Hasty again, she’ll have to leave Auggie – her 8-month-old black Lab-ish pandemic pup.
 “A year ago, I would have told you were crazy if you paid for doggy day care.
 I didn’t understand people who treated their dogs like people,” she said.
 “Well, this year I fixed my dog his own Thanksgiving plate, and he ate in the dining room with the rest of us.”

 Even so, she cannot wait to get back in the office – never mind that “my dress pants and suits aren’t going to fit at all like the way they did.”

 Sekula’s commute is 15 minutes each way; Heidi Schweingruber’s totals more than two hours a day.
-She’s now reclaiming some of that time strolling with her dog in her Columbia, Maryland, neighborhood, taking breaks to pull weeds or pick up prescriptions.
+She’s now reclaiming some of that time strolling with her dog in her Columbia, Md., neighborhood, taking breaks to pull weeds or pick up prescriptions.
 Paradoxically, these small gifts of time have heightened her awareness of the dark side of remote work.

 “I talk to a lot of folks who seem to be having an issue setting boundaries,” said Schweingruber, 53, director of the Board on Science Education at the National Academies of Sciences, Engineering and Medicine in D.C.
 “I saw something on social media that said, ‘We shouldn’t be calling this working from home.
 We should be calling this living from work.’
 I was like, ‘That feels so right.’ ”

 Lessons she will carry back into the office (with any luck, no more than two to three days a week): “More awareness of the sort of point of diminishing returns and that boundaries matter, and breaks can actually make you more productive.”
 Also: “The importance of being there in person, that there really is something qualitatively different about that” that cannot be duplicated through a screen.